Egyptian Cobra Facts

 Throughout the world, there exist only a handful of snakes capable of inflicting serious harm (or death) to human beings.
 One of these snakes is the deadly Egyptian cobra.
-Endemic to northern and western Africa, the Egyptian cobra is a shy but extremely aggressive species that is renowned for its distinct coloration, potent venom, and peculiar behavior.
+Endemic to northern and western Africa, the Egyptian cobra is a shy but extremely aggressive species that is renowned for its distinct coloration, potent venom, and unique behavioral patterns.
 It is also one of the most dangerous species in Africa, inflicting a number of deadly bites on unsuspecting humans each year.

 This work examines the Egyptian cobra and provides an in-depth analysis of the snake’s general traits and characteristics, including a discussion of its behavioral patterns, reproductive cycle, habitat, prey, and natural predators.
 It is this author’s hope that readers will come out of this article a better, more-developed understanding (and appreciation) of this fascinating snake.

 "The snake will always bite back."